konsumer/rawproto/README.md

 You can also use rawproto to parse binary on the command-line!

 Install with `npm i -g rawproto` or use it without installation with `npx rawproto`.

+If you just want the CLI, and don't use node, you can also find standalone builds [here](https://github.com/konsumer/rawproto/releases).

 Use it like this: